mozilla/bedrock/docs/cms.rst

 -----------------------

-Once you have your model defined, it’s then time to run create and run migrations to model and create a database table:
+Once you have your model defined, it’s then time to run create and run migrations to set up a database table for it:

 .. code-block:: shell